Brielle Biermann Leaves Little To The Imagination In Barely There Black Bikini

 For the photo, Brielle stood with her shoulders back and her legs apart.
 She touched her bikini top and held onto her phone, as she looked at the screen with a serious expression on her face.

 In the caption of the post, Brielle stated that she wanted to go to “the beach” and asked her followers if they would be interested in joining her.
-She also reminded her fans that a “new episode” of her family’s reality television show would be airing “tonight at 10/9c on [B]ravo.”
+She also reminded her fans that a “new episode of” her family’s reality television show would be airing “tonight at 10/9c on [B]ravo.”

 Quite a few commenters flocked to the comments section to answer Brielle’s question.